AWfarmD/Deep-Learning/MVP.md

 The goal of this project is to build a deep learning model to identify if a patient is healthy or has pneumonia through X ray images.

 My baseline CNN model consists of four convolutional layers (Conv2D + MaxPooling2D ), followed by a Flatten, and then two Dense layers with a Dropout in between.
-It was set to run with 30 epochs with an early stop if validation loss does not improve after 5 epochs.

 The model stopped at epochs 18 and provided a validation accuracy score of 0.976.
 However, when plotting out the binaryentropy loss and accuracy through out the training below, it seems the model is overfitting.